 Pupils will design a head covering or hat for themselves or for a friend (whose head they can measure) for a specific occasion in the home, school or local community.
-In the focused practical tasks, pupils will review and learn new joining and finishing techniques.
+In the focused practical tasks, pupils will review and learn new joining techniques and test ways of adding structure to the head coverings.

-Required Prior Knowledge Knowledge to be Explicitly Taught How Knowledge will be Built Conceptual Structures: Free-standing structures can be made stronger with stiffer materials, thicker materials, or with more layers of material (laminating).
+Required Prior Knowledge Knowledge to be Explicitly Taught How Knowledge will be Built Upon a Conceptual Structures: Free-standing structures can be made stronger with stiffer materials, thicker materials, or with more layers of material (laminating).
 (Y1 Sum) Structures: Frame and shell structures.
 (Y4 Sum) Science: Physical properties of materials include hard/soft, waterproof/not waterproof, windproof/not windproof, absorbent/not absorbent, good thermal conductor/poor thermal conductor (insulator).
-(Y1-Y4) Cuitantadio Procedural Marking out: Temporarily fix a pattern to a material using pins (positioning them to reduce waste), and mark out using chalk.
+(Y1-Y4) Substantive Procedural Marking out: Temporarily fix a pattern to a material using pins (positioning them to reduce waste), and mark out using chalk.
 (Y2 Sum) Shaping: Shape lollipop sticks, pipe cleaners and fabric using hole punch and scissors.
-(Y1 Spr) Joining: Use glue, staples, running stitch to join fabrics, using a seam allowance (Y2 Sum); sew using an over stitch, and use press studs, buttons and tying with ribbon to join fabrics.
-(Y3 Spr) Finishing: Finish fabrics by decorating with buttons, pipe cleaners or other pieces of fabric.
-(Y2 Sum) Joining: Join fabrics using a back stitch.
+(Y1 Spr) Joining: Use glue, stapes, running stitch to join fabrics, using a seam allowance and sewing 'right sides together' (Y2 Sum); sew using a back stitch, and use press studs, hook-and-eyes, buttons and tying with ribbon to join fabrics.
+(Y3 Spr) Finishing: Finish fabrics by decorating with buttons, pipe cleaners or other pieces of fabric (Y2 Sum) and by using a blanket stitch.
+(Y3 Spr) Joining: Join fabrics using an over stitch.
 Finishing: Release tension by snipping along a curved seam.
-Finishing: Finish using a blanket stitch.
 Finishing: Make minor adjustments to ensure a good fit.
 Wider range of joining and finishing stitches (KS3).
 Disciplinary Design Values: Develop own design criteria based on the values of Visual Appeal; Materials; Function; Inclusivity and Accessibility; Making Process; and Sustainability.
 Identify User Needs: Make choices about users and purpose.
 Evaluate: Evaluate products according to the design criteria.
 (Y1 Spr) Generate Ideas: Use a range of preferred techniques to generate ideas.
 Communicate Designs: Draw simple diagrams.
 Identify User Needs: Develop design criteria with exact measurements.
 Evaluate: Evaluate products though secondary research and evaluate the sources of this secondary information.
 Communicate Designs: Draw designs with measurements in centimetres.
 Identify User Needs: Recognise the difference between user needs and user wants in an interview; and how there may different users and needs within one product.
 (Y6 Spr) Evaluate: Evaluate products against a growing list of design values.
 (KS3) Communicate Designs: Complete scale and isometric drawings of designs.
 (KS3)

-Year 6: Spring 1

-Systems: Sustainable Systems
+B Year 5/6: Spring 1 Systems: Sustainable Systems